 The rides in the park are going through regular maintenance.
-Hence, some of them might be closed down during your time of visit.
-To avoid any disappointment, I recommend checking on the park’s website whether the ride you’re interested in will be open on the date of your arrival.
+Hence, some of them might be closed down on the day of your visit.
+To avoid any disappointment, I recommend checking on the park’s website to see whether the ride you’re interested in will be open on the date of your arrival.

 Planning your route: